SandyBrawlStars/DontForgetTTYD/README.md

 # DontForgetTTYD
-TTYD sound pack for dont forget connected put the audiogroup files in your df folder.......... smh df noobs.....
+TTYD sound pack for dont forget connected. put the audiogroup files in your df folder.......... smh df noobs.....